jrg94/portfolio-project/doc/01-component-brainstorming/01-component-brainstorming.md

 final submission, is designed as a formative assessment.
 Formative assessments are meant to provide ongoing feedback in the learning process.
 Therefore, the rubric is designed to assess the learning objectives *directly* in a way that is low stakes—meaning you shouldn't have to worry about the grade.
+Just do good work.

 1. (3 points) Each design must align with your personal values and long-term goals.
 Because the goal of this project is to help your build out a